SESMG/SESMG/docs/index.rst

 to an energy system and optimized with the open source solver "cbc".
 The modeling results can be viewed and analyzed using a browser-based results output.

-For more details, please read on here,

 Structure of Energy System
 -------------------------------------------------
-Explanation of the basic structure of energy systems, as used in the Model Generator.
-Furthermore, the methods and databases used are explained.

 * :doc:`structure_of_energy_system/structure`